renestein/Rstein.AsyncCpp/readme.md

     }

-    //fire & forget method in actor
-    void RunVoidMethod(std::function<void()> scheduleFunction)
+    //Fire & forget method runs in the actor message loop. void RunVoidMethod(std::function<void()> scheduleFunction)
     {
-      //Use inherited ScheduleFunction method form ActorPolicy to add the message to the actor queue.
+      //Use the inherited ScheduleFunction method from the ActorPolicy to add the message to the actor queue.

       ScheduleFunction([scheduleFunction]
         {